If your website is seeing the following error message:

 Henri’s default response to requests about the failing Snippet Master licence is:

 Hello, I’m very sorry, but the Snippetmaster software was sold two years ago, and the new owner seems to have shut down the license server.
 (I’ve tried to contact them, but have not been successful.)

 The good news is that I have an active Snippetmaster license server that I host myself through my hosting company.
 The bad news is that only customers who are hosting their website on one of our hosting servers are able to access the license server.
 (The license server is located inside our network of servers so it is not accessible to websites hosted with another company.)

 So… the only solution to get Snippetmaster working for you again would be to switch your website hosting to my company.
 If you want to do that, I can give you a 50% discount on any of our plans:

-Once you’re website is located in our network of servers, then Snippetmaster will start working for you again.
+Once your website is located on our network of servers, then Snippetmaster will start working for you again.

 Note: I have no affiliation with Henri, so you take his offer at your own risk.